openstack/nova-specs/specs/wallaby/implemented/libvirt-vdpa-support.rst

   advantages of VDPA based networking over sriov is the ability to abstract the device state from the VM allowing transparent live migration via a software fallback.
-Until that fallback is implemented in QEMU, live migration will be blocked at the api via a 403 error response so that we can enable it without a new micro-version.
+Until that fallback is implemented in QEMU, live migration will be blocked at the api via a HTTP 409 (Conflict) error response so that we can enable it without a new micro-version.

   As Open vSiwtch is currently the only control plane capable of managing VDPA devices and since that requires hardware offloads to function this spec